 Q) What is inheritance?

-Q) Does Java support Multiple Inheritances?
+Q) Does Java support Multiple Inheritance?

 Q) What is Polymorphism and what are the types of it?

-Q) What is the method overriding?
+Q) What is method overriding in Java?

 Q) Can we override a static method?

-No, we cannot override a static method.
+No, we cannot override a static method in Java.

 Q) What is method overloading?